Phylex/hgcroc-toa-simulator/README.rst

 Usage
 -----
 The software is built to be a command line tool.
-After installation_, the ``toa-simulator`` command will be available on the command line.
+After either pypi_installation_ or source_installation_, the ``toa-simulator`` command will be available on the command line.

 All commands and subcommands provide a ``help`` function that lists all available options and shows how